 - 1. A Presdales School jumper. - 2.
 A short-sleeved open-necked white blouse with flat revers. - 3.
-A simple dark navy box-pleated skirt as supplied by Kids Connection or Stevensons, which must be at least knee length and not rolled up at the top. - 4.
-Navy or black tights or short white socks.
-Please note that no socks at all is unacceptable for hygiene reasons. - Black, brown or navy low-heeled shoes.
+A simple dark navy box-pleated skirt as supplied by Kids Connection or Stevensons, which must sit no more than 2 inches above the knee and not rolled up at the top. - 4.
+A pair of navy trousers as supplied by Kids Connection or Stevensons - 5.
+Navy or black tights or short white socks, or, if wearing trousers black socks.
+Please note that no socks at all is unacceptable for hygiene reasons. - 6.
+Black, brown or navy low-heeled shoes.
 Please note that trainers, boots, canvas or fabric shoes are unacceptable (except for medical reasons, in which case a doctor's note must be brought as evidence).
 Shoes have to be polishable although suede shoes are acceptable.
 Logos on shoes are not permitted